 Charles Rene, MD

-Charles Rene holding twins that he delivered at the St. Joseph's Hospital in La ValleeDr.
-Rene attended medical school and completed his internship at the State University Medical School in Port-au-Prince, Haiti.
+Dr. Rene attended medical school and completed his internship at the State University Medical School in Port-au-Prince, Haiti.
 He also studied in Lille, France.
-His ob/gyn residency training was done at the Hospital Justinien in Cap-Haitien, Haiti.
-After emigrating to the US, Dr. Rene followed the law of this country and repeated his internship at Mercy Catholic Medical Center in Philadelphia and another ob/gyn residency at the Jersey City Medical Center in New Jersey.
+His Ob-gyn residency training was done at the Hospital Justinien in Cap-Haitien, Haiti.
+After emigrating to the US, Dr. Rene followed the law of this country and repeated his internship at Mercy Catholic Medical Center in Philadelphia and another OB/GYN residency at the Jersey City Medical Center in New Jersey.
 He then started a private practice in New Jersey, while serving as a Clinical Instructor, Assistant Director and Director of the OB/GYN Diagnostic Center.

 After a self-imposed exile during the last decade of the Duvalier reign of terror in Haiti, Dr. Rene returned home in 1986 to start work on his adolescent dreams of building a better future for his country.

-Dr. Rene’s first return visit in 1986 was the beginning of a movement to fill the great need for healthcare and education for the less fortunate in Haiti in general, and the Commune of La Vallée de Jacmel in the Department of South-East, his mother's birthplace, in particular.
+Dr. Rene’s first return visit in 1986 was the beginning of a movement to fill the great need for healthcare and education for the less fortunate in Haiti in general, and the Commune (County) of La Vallée de Jacmel in the Department of South-East, his mother's birthplace, in particular.
 Dr. Rene was the catalyst for the formation of the following humanitarian organizations that provide health, education, financial aid and human rights assistance:

 1. The "Association Haitienne de Développement Humain, Inc." (Haitian Association for Human Development - A.H.D.H.), in New Orleans, LA, 1986